At the Vanguard

 Jeanelle K. Hope is Caterpillar Curator of Innovation and Entrepreneurship, NMAAHC

-Tulani Salahu-Din is museum specialist, Language and Literature, Office of Curatorial Affairs, NMAAHC
+Tulani Salahu-Din is Curator of Language and Literature, NMAAHC

 Table of contents